-When we are on a diet, sometimes we see in our sleep mouth watering dishes and desserts.
-When you abstain from something, whether it is food or cigarettes or anything else, then you will probably see in your sleep.
+When we are on a diet, sometimes we see mouth-watering dishes and desserts in our sleep.
+When you abstain from something, whether it is food, cigarettes, or anything else, then you will be more likely to see it in your dreams.

 6. Medications and vitamins

-The drugs we take affect our dreams in many different ways, and intervene in the REM stage of sleep.
+The drugs you take influence your dreams in many different ways and intervene in the REM stage of sleep.

-The nicotine patches, for example, often lead to vivid and life-like dreams.
-In addition, medications affect our ability to remember the dreams that we saw.
+Nicotine patches, for example, often lead to vivid and life-like dreams.
+In addition, medications can also affect our ability to remember our dreams.

 Copyright © 2012-2023 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.